abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter17.md

 body-mind.
 Then loving-kindness has a subsidiary effect of softening, replacing, and settling.
 These are good practices to work with.

-9\.
-Is gladness the same as thankfulness?
+Q: Is gladness the same as thankfulness?

-In the chant in which the word is translated as gladness, the Pali word is *mudita*, which is appreciative joy, sympathetic joy, delighting in the goodness and success of others.
+A: In the chant in which the word is translated as gladness, the Pali word is *muditā*, which is appreciative joy, sympathetic joy, delighting in the goodness and success of others.
 So that’s not quite the same as thankfulness.
 Another Pali word that is sometimes translated as gladness is *pāmojja*.
 That’s a feeling of well-being, a kind of delight, a sense of feeling good about something.